Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 In my tutorials, you will often see `C:\RustTutorials` as the root folder of all our projects.
 Go ahead and name yours whatever you want.

-For this tutorial, we are creating a Markdown compiler called **TinyMD**--which is also the name of my rejected Netflix show about a sentient spider that goes to medical school.
+For this tutorial, we are creating a Markdown compiler called **TinyMD**—which is also the name of my rejected Netflix show about a sentient spider that goes to medical school.
 You don't have to make a new directory; we're going to do that with Rust's `Cargo` toolchain, the package manager and project building tool